 Bucks, Cavs lead top teams in 2022-23 NBA Power Rankings

-Bulls go slightly up in 2022-23 NBA Power Rankings originally appeared on NBC Sports Chicago
+76ers go slightly up in 2022-23 NBA Power Rankings originally appeared on NBC Sports Philadelphia

 Well, so much for predictions.